 Key actions: Promotes urination,.
 Warms the Yang.
 Strengthens the Spleen.
 Promotes Qi transformation function.
 Drains Dampness.
 Clears edema.

-Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/greater-yang-accumulation-of-water' of which urinary retention is a symptom.
+Because it is a formula often recommended to treat the pattern 'Greater Yang Accumulation of Water' of which urinary retention is a symptom.

 Its main actions are: Tonifies the Blood.
 Tonifies the Yin of the Kidneys.